DMT Addiction: Side Effects, Detox, Withdrawal, and Treatment

 DMT is a Schedule I controlled substance in the U.S. and has a very high potential for abuse.
 Although it is illegal to use for any purpose, some people use DMT during religious ceremonies or for spiritual practices to gain deeper spiritual insight.
 It has been used this way for thousands of years.

-Most people who abuse DMT smoke it or consume it orally in brews.
+Smoking DMT is the most common way to use it but some people also consume it orally in brews.
 However, it can also be injected or snorted.
 When it is smoked, users feel the side effects of DMT much more quickly but they often resolve in 30 to 45 minutes.
 When it is consumed as an ayahuasca brew, the effects are not felt as quickly.

 DMT first became a popular drug of abuse in the 1960s and it is still illegally manufactured and dealt alongside other hallucinogens on the illegal drug market today.
 Although DMT is not considered an addictive drug, it can cause harmful side effects and may result in psychological dependence and tolerance.